 DON'T include small, detailed or hard to see design elements – from 100 yards away, a 3' x 5' flag appears smaller than your hand – the new Cook County flag will be reproduced in many small versions, including mini flags, logos, pins, etc.

-HOW TO ENTER: Online, paper and cloth entries will all be accepted.
+How to Enter: Online, paper and cloth entries will all be accepted.
+Multiple entries are permitted and welcome!
 Student information will be requested and may require verification should your design be selected as a semi-finalist.